IbcAlpha/IBC/userguide.md

 TWS.
 This version also runs IBController perfectly, and the IBController scripts ensure that it is used.

 This means that it is not necessary to ensure that Java is installed on your computer.
-It doesn't matter if it is already installed, but the IBController scripts won't use it.
+If for some reason the version of Java included with TWS is not found, IBController will search for another version of Java on the system and use it, but only if it is Oracle Java, because other version have shown to cause problems running TWS.

+You can also completely override which Java should be used by supplying the ``javaPath`` parameter to the startup script.

 #### Interactive Brokers Trader Workstation